4 Ways to Learn a Language before Traveling

 Practice basic reading and writing skills

 Many may argue that for travelers, listening and speaking skills are more important than reading and writing as they’ll be used more often once you arrive in a foreign land.
 While it’s true that being able to communicate with the locals is crucial for travelers to have a holistic experience, reading and writing skills should not be neglected either.
 Imagine you need to read a menu in a restaurant, or a train itinerary at the station, being able to read the key information will promise a much easier journey.
+Using a device like the Vasco Translator can help too.

 What’s more, studies have shown that writing ability is closely associated with the other 3 key skills.
 It not only includes the ability to present your thoughts, but also to think cohesively and structurally, which in turn can be beneficial to other skills.
 If you are also looking for job or study opportunities during the trip, then being able to write correctly (accuracy in spelling, punctuation, grammar, etc.) is even more important.